bytemate/rush-plugins/rush-plugins/rush-init-project-plugin/README.md

 5. Add your first template

-Let's say you want to add a new template named `my-template`, put your project templates under `common/_templates/my-template` folder.
+Let's say you want to add a new template named `my-template`, put the template files under `common/_templates/my-template` folder.

 ```
 common/_templates